-(1) The degree programme has a modular structure.
+- (1) The degree programme has a modular structure.
 The courses offered are spread over three semesters.
 The third semester is organised in such that it is ideal for a temporary stay at another university (mobility window).
 The fourth semester is reserved for completing the Master's dissertation and holding the colloquium.
-Part-time study is permitted in accordance with the Part-Time Study Regulations of the Technische Universität Dresden.

-(2) The degree programme consists of 7 core modules and six electives for a total of 45 credit points.
-These electives allow the student focus on a particular area - environmental sciences, bio-technology, ecology and collections, forestry as well as spatial development and natural resource management.
+Part-time study is permitted in accordance with the Part-Time Study Regulations of the Technische Universität Dresden. - (2) The degree programme consists of 7 core modules and electives for a total of 45 credit points.
+These electives allow the student focus on a particular area environmental social sciences, biotechnology, ecology and collections, forestry as well as spatial development and natural resource management.
 Students must register for electives and their selected focus areas according to Sec.
-27(3)(1); the format and deadline for doing so will be determined by the Examination Board and announced at the start of each winter semester via the normal channels at the International Institute (IHI) Zittau.
+27(3)(1) of the examination regulation; the format and deadline for doing so will be announced at the start of each winter semester via the normal channels at the International Institute (IHI) Zittau.
 The selection is binding.
-It is possible to change the selection of modules; this requires the student to submit a written application to the Examinations Office stating the module they wish to drop and the new module they wish to join.

-(3) Qualification objectives, content, teaching and learning formats used, requirements, applicability, frequency, amount of work and duration of individual modules are indicated in the module descriptions (Annex 1).

-(4) Lectures are normally held in English.
-Notwithstanding sentence 1, lectures are

-- 1. held in the German language, or in accordance with the module description in English for the module Intercultural Communication and Foreign Language Skills, as well as - 2. in the modules Quantitative Methods of Empirical Research, Global Perspectives in Spatial Development, Ecological and Revitalizing Urban Restructuring, as well as Applied Landscape Ecology in accordance with the module descriptions in German or English.

-(5) The optimum distribution of modules across individual semesters such as to allow the degree programme to be completed within the standard period of study, along with the type and scope of lectures contained therein and the required study and examination activities, can be found in the included study plan (Annex 2) or in a personalised study plan for part-time students that has been approved by the International Institute (IHI) Zittau.

-(6) Those responsible for organising the electives (the lecturers in charge of the modules) can set a minimum limit of 5 students for the module courses to take place.
+It is possible to change the selection of modules or focus area; this requires the student to submit a written application to the Examinations Office stating the module they wish to drop and the new module they wish to join or the focus area they wish to drop and the new focus area they wish to join. - (3) Qualification objectives, content, teaching and learning formats used, requirements, applicability, frequency, amount of work and duration of individual modules are indicated in the module descriptions (Annex 1). - (4) Lectures are normally held in English.
+Notwithstanding sentence 1, lectures are - 1. held in the German language for module Ecological and Revitalising Urban Restructuring ("Ökologischer und revitalisierender Stadtumbau"), - 2. held in the German language, or as indicated in the module description in English, for modules Foresight and Integrated Assessment in Environmental Development and Intercultural Communication and Foreign Language Skills, as well as - 3. the modules on Quantitative Methods of Empirical Research, International Spatial Development and Regional Management as well as Environmental Development are held in either German or English as indicated in the module descriptions. - (5) The optimum distribution of modules across individual semesters such as to allow the degree programme to be completed within the standard period of study, along with the type and scope of lectures contained therein and the required study and examination activities, can be found in the included study plan (Annex 2) or in a personalised study plan for part-time students that has been approved by the International Institute (IHI) Zittau. - (6) Those responsible for organising the electives (the lecturers in charge of the modules) can set a minimum limit of 5 students for the module courses to take place.
 The affected electives, including information about minimum required participants, will be made known with the format and deadline for registration via the usual methods at the International Institute (IHI) Zittau.
 If the number of participants falls below the minimum required during the course of the module, then the remaining students are entitled to continue the elective to its completion.

-(7) The available range of compulsory elective modules as well as the curriculum may be changed by the Academic Council upon proposal by the Study Commission.
-The current available range of elective modules shall be announced at the beginning of the semester as is customary at IHI Zittau.
-The modified curriculum applies to the students, to whom it is announced at the beginning of their studies as is customary at IHI Zittau.
-The Examination Board shall decide on exceptions to sentence 3 upon application by the student.